Muzafar-Ali/DAO-nuestroDAO/README.md

 3.  create Governance token for voting
 4. Airdrop: find all the member addresses who hold  membership NFTs, airdrop each member random amount 1000 - 10,00 of governance token.
 5. Show off governance token holders on DAO dashboard
+6. Show of active proposals on member dashboard

 ### **Questions?**